Jim Gordon (politician): Alternative Level of Care (ALC) crisis

 Gordon was appointed as chair and led the investigation of the ALC bed crisis at Sudbury Regional Hospital.
 He consulted with many groups including the Sudbury Physician's Task Force, the North East Community Care Access Centre, the Sudbury Regional Hospital and the North East LHIN.

 From these consultations, Gordon recommended 47 short-term and long-term measures to address the bed crisis.
 Based on his report, city council called on the Ontario government to adopt several measures to address the ALC crisis.
 City council also ratified Gordon's recommendation to house ALC patients at another site.

 Regional Data Storage Project

 Gordon currently chairs the Regional Data Storage Project and has been in this role since April 2011.
-The primary objective of this project is to develop a regional data centre that will position Greater Sudbury to benefit from the economic potential of the growing needs for secure data storage services.
+The primary objective of this project is to develop a regional data centre that will position Greater Sudbury to benefit from the economic potential of the growing need for secure data storage services.